DanielKraetschmer/danielkraetschmer.github.io/_posts/2025-01-08-jekyll-docker.md

 Let's check for a Ruby image first.
 Et voilà: [Ruby Docker official image](https://hub.docker.com/_/ruby) that is offically curated and supports various architectures including ARMv8 64-bit.
 Seems to be the way to go.
 Let's setup the Docker file for Ruby using the documentated docker setup example for Ruby as our reference.
+The dockerfile needs to be stored in a folder where the necessary Gem-files are also located.

 >```shell
->FROM ruby:3.3
+>FROM ruby:3.3.0
 >
+>RUN apt-get update && apt-get install -y build-essential openssl bundler
+>
 ># throw errors if Gemfile has been modified since Gemfile.lock
->RUN bundle config --global frozen 1
+>RUN bundle config --global frozen true
 >
+>RUN mkdir -p /spdm
->WORKDIR /usr/src/app
+>WORKDIR /spdm
 >
->COPY ./ ./
+>COPY Gemfile Gemfile.lock ./
 >RUN bundle install
+>COPY . ./
+>
+>EXPOSE 4000
+>
+>ENTRYPOINT ["bundle", "exec"]
->#RUN bundle exec jekyll serve
+>CMD jekyll serve --host 0.0.0.0 --livereload
->CMD ["bundle", "exec", "jekyll", "serve", "--livereload", "--host", "0.0.0.0"]
 >```

 It is important here to copy both <span style="background-color: lightgrey">Gemfile</span>